 Note: This article ONLY applies for publishers who are providing NetGalley with ONIX feeds and want to use a manifest to create many title records at once.
 If you are not providing NetGalley with an ONIX feed, use the Create New button within your account.

 The manifest is a simple CSV file containing the ISBN and title name for the titles you want created in NetGalley.
 Your manifest file will need to be named with your NetGalley account login name, so we know where to add the files.
-(Like this: timberpress.csv).
+(Example: timberpress.csv).

 You will add your manifest (as well as content and covers) to your NetGalley FTP _INBOX folder at ftp.netgalley.com.
 All covers, metadata, and content files will be added to this folder, as will your ONIX feed.